-From the best gigs to an iconic online DJ, we’ve got your March listening covered
+Refresh Your Ears with the best gigs to an iconic online DJ, PHOENIX Magazine has got your March listening covered!

 Come March, it’s time to plan for the balmier days ahead and book advance tickets for the best gigs that 2017 has to offer.
 How about a jaunt to Tisno, Croatia in July for Soundwave?
 The organisers promise a “mesmerising odyssey”, and with a lineup boasting Laura Mvula, The Pharcyde, Medlar, Roy Ayers, Gilles Peterson and Horse Meat Disco, Soundwave threatens to deliver just that.

 A very different affair is Meadows In The Mountains, held high in the Rhodope Mountains of Bulgaria.
 The curators welcome “festival goers, hedonists and those born with a penchant for social, experimental adventure”, promising an enchanting, eco-friendly experience.
 And a pool party dedicated to Orpheus, obviously.

 Those staycationing in the UK this year are also spoilt for festival choice.
 SW4 this August in Clapham Common features deadmau5, Pendulum, Sigma, Duke Dumont, Mistajam and more.
 Meanwhile East London institution Field Day will be celebrating its eleventh year in fine style this June with an eclectic lineup including Aphex Twin, Run The Jewels, Arab Strap, Flying Lotus, Nicolas Jaar, Death Grips and Slowdive.
 Tasty.